duguyihou/react-native-turbo-image/README.md

 Scales an image to the given width preserving aspect ratio

+### `tint?: number / ColorValue`

+The color is applied to every non-transparent pixel, causing the image’s shape to adopt that color.
+This effect is not applied to placeholders.

 ### `onStart?: (result: NativeSyntheticEvent<Start>) => void`

 The function to call when the image is fetching